 All of our cleaning products and bathroom amenities are organic bio-based oils.
 These more natural products have proven performance, are less irritating to guests and employees and are less destructive to the environment.

-Our farm garden is one of our key features at Retreat East, our Farm Gardener Helen works hard to produce the vegetables that are served in our restaurant and farm shop.
+Our farm garden is one of our key features at Retreat East, our Farm Gardener works hard to produce the vegetables that are served in our restaurant and farm shop.

 All of our vegetables are produced in line with the government regulations and comply with the test and inspections carried out by the appointed officials.